 As well as the essentials, you should also pack:

 - A chunky and warm cardigan

 - A few lighter cardigans

-- Sunscreen.
+- SPF 50 sunscreen.
 In Scotland it’s called ‘sun tan lotion’ in case of any confusion!

 What to pack for Scotland in June, July & August